SFULibrary/islandora_rest_ingester/README.md

 All Fedora objects are assigned a default DC datastream that contains only the object label and its PID.
 Islandora generates richer DC XML from the MODS (or other XML) datastream either via XML Forms if the object is ingested using the Web interface or via one of the batch ingest modules.
 Islandora REST bypasses both, so objects ingested via REST only get the default Fedora DC XML datastream.

-To generate DC from MODS or another XML datastream, install and enable the [Islandora REST Ingester Extras](https://github.com/mjordan/islandora_rest_ingester_extras) module.
+To generate DC from MODS or another XML datastream, install and enable the [Islandora REST Extras](https://github.com/mjordan/islandora_rest_extras) module.

 ### Adding extra relationships